Pepperdine University to Explore Establishing School of Health Sciences

 As Dean Feltner oversees the academic aspects of the exploration, senior executive vice president Gary Hanson (JD '80) will lead the operational and business aspects of the exploration.
 Hanson brings decades of experience and wisdom he has gained from leading innumerable projects and initiatives over the course of his more than 40 years of leadership at Pepperdine.

 Vice provost Lee Kats will serve as interim dean of Seaver College.
 Kats is an ecologist who joined the faculty of Seaver College more than 30 years ago, holds the rank of professor of biology, and is the Frank R. Seaver Chair of Natural Science.
 He has served in administrative roles for more than 20 years, including as associate dean of Seaver College for 10 years and as vice provost for the past 12 years.
-His work in strengthening institutional support for faculty scholarship resulted in the creation of the Office of Research and Sponsored Programs.
+His work in strengthening institutional support for faculty scholarship resulted in the creation of the Office of Research, Grants, and Foundation Relations.
 He also serves as academic director of the Center for Faith and the Common Good.

 While these transitions will officially take effect on August 1, 2023, collaborative efforts to ensure a smooth start to the 2023–24 academic year will begin immediately.